supervisely-ecosystem/export-to-pascal-voc/README.md

 2009_000052 1
 ```

-The `Export to Pascal VOC` application use only 2 of 3 ground truth labels:
+The `Export to Pascal VOC` application use 2 ground truth labels:

 * -1: Negative: The image contains no objects of the class of interest.
 A classi-
 fier should give a ‘negative’ output.